StereotypicalCat/shynet/README.md

 ## Motivation

+This was forked so I could get it running on the pi :)

 There are a _lot_ of web analytics tools.
 Unfortunately, most of them come with the following caveats:

 * They require handing all of your visitors' info to a third-party company